odysseyindia/odyssey-tours/content/english/about-us/our-team/hans/index.md

   - "/authors/hans/hans.jpg"
 ---

 Born in the Netherlands, Hans studied History & Anthropology in Amsterdam and Sydney and wrote a thesis on the "Untouchables of India".

 Married to Sucheta, they started together organising tours to India in the early eighties.

-Now settled in Goa, they also look after their luxury villa "Summertime", which is adjacent to their home.
+Now settled in Goa, they also look after the luxury villa "Summertime", which is adjacent to their home.